Ukr-Help/guide/README.md

-# Our goal is create something similar but with broader range of topics and higher accessibility
+# Our goal is to create something similar but with broader range of topics and higher accessibility

 https://github.com/bgruening/awesome-ukraine-support